 Welcome to Dragonfly Class!

-We are also using a website called ‘TT Rockstars‘ for times table homework.
-The children have been given individual logins which they can use to practise their times tables online.
+We will be using a website called ‘TT Rockstars‘ for times table homework.
+The children will be given individual logins which they can use to practise their times tables online.
 Once logged on, children should go to the ‘Garage’ section of the website.
 I have scheduled each child’s times tables so that they receive questions linked to the tables they are currently learning.
 This will be edited as their speed and the amount of correct answers they achieve, increases.
 If your child has lost their login, please contact the office and I will re-print it.
 In addition to this, there are some fantastic apps and interactive games to help the children with their times tables:

 Please see the year 3/4 spelling list below.
 We encourage you to help your children with these spellings in any way you wish.